SidSong01/DCGAN-and-WGAN-for-Cifar10/README.md

 2. mkdir dcgan_img, mkdir wgan_img

 3. `$ python dataSet.py`

-for `dataSet.py`, it is for getting the training data, save as TFRecords. you can change the class # in `dataSet.py` to get different data from cifar10 dataset.
+For `dataSet.py`, it is for getting the training data, save as TFRecords.

+you can change the class # in `dataSet.py` to get different data from cifar10 dataset.

 4. if you want the DCGAN model

 `$ python dcgan.py`

 But I recommend rewrite it in JupyterHub for better debugging and displaying.

 5. If you want the WGAN model

 `$ python wgan.py`

 But I recommend rewrite it in JupyterHub for better debugging and displaying.

 ### The DCGAN model will be saved in the folder `ckpt`, you will see the last five saved models.
 The GenLog.log and loss of it will be saved in the folder `trainLog`.